Aufree/Hodor/README.md

 Hodor is a simple solution to localize your iOS App quickly, you can store language settings in local, and change the language in app, Just like wechat.

-You can add more languages support in your app, just create a language tableview controller.
+You can add more languages support in your app by create a new Localizations row in Project.

 ## Screentshots

 ![](http://ww3.sinaimg.cn/large/76dc7f1bjw1eykaqnh42dj21kw12mq6w.jpg)

+## Usage

+Simple usage like this:

+> kLang(@"Hello World")

+and it will display `Hello World` in the English environment, `你好 世界` in the Simplified Chinese environment.

+Check the code in Xcode if you want to know more details.

 ## Contributing